tldr-pages/tldr/pages/linux/systemd-cgls.md

 # systemd-cgls

-> Shows the contents of the selected Linux control group hierarchy in a tree.
+> Show the contents of the selected Linux control group hierarchy in a tree.
 > More information: <https://www.freedesktop.org/software/systemd/man/systemd-cgls.html>.

 - Display the whole control group hierarchy on your system: